What are food allergens?

 Following these guidelines can help create a safer kitchen environment for everyone.

 Food hypersensitivity is a general term for when an individual has an extreme physical reaction to specific substances.
 These reactions can occur from food products considered harmless and benign by most people.
-The conditions that may arise include food intolerance, food allergies, or coeliac disease.
+The conditions that may arise include food intolerance, allergies, or coeliac disease.

 The severity of a reaction caused by food hypersensitivity depends on various factors, including: